postprintum/devcomrade/README.md

 # Introduction
-**DevComrade** is a Windows copy/paste/launch productivity improvement tool for developers.
+**DevComrade** is a Windows copy/paste/run productivity improvement tool for developers.

 Pasting code from StackOverflow or numerous blogs can be a tedious and sometimes even a dangerous task.
-Did that ever happened to you, when you would paste some text into a Terminal command line, and it would instantly execute as a command, only because it had CR/LF at the end of the clipboard text?
+Did that ever happen to you, when you would paste some text into a Terminal command line, and it would instantly execute as a command, only because it had CR/LF at the end of the clipboard text?

-Or, have you ever been annoyed with broken formatting, indentation, inconsistent tabs/spaces when you pasted code into a blog post or an email message?
-With a typical workaround to use the good old Notepad as a buffer for copy/paste.
+Or, have you ever been annoyed with broken formatting, indentation, inconsistent tabs/spaces when you paste a piece of code into a blog, chat or an email message?
+With a typical workaround for that to use the good old `Notepad.exe` as a buffer for copy-pasting.

-One other thing is Windows Shell custom keyboard shortcuts.
+One other problematic thing I often used to deal with is Windows Shell custom keyboard shortcuts.
 It is a common struggle to find a convenient hotkey combination that still can be assigned to run a custom app.
 E.g., it is impossible to use <kbd>Win</kbd>+<kbd>Shift|Alt|Ctrl</kbd>+<kbd>Key</kbd> combos for that.
 And when it *can* be assigned, [it may take up to 10 seconds](https://superuser.com/q/426947/246232) for the program to actually start when the hotkey is pressed (of course, we can run `taskkill /im ApplicationFrameHost.exe /f` to [fix that](https://superuser.com/a/961761), if we dare).

 **DevComrade** is aimed to solve these problems.
 It allows assigning a customizable action to (almost) any hotkey combination, and comes with an extensive set of predefined actions for pasting text and launching apps.
 Additional actions can be added as [C# scriptlets](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples).

-When it comes to pasting text, **DevComrade** is different from many similar utilities (e.g., from still excellent [Puretext](https://stevemiller.net/puretext/)) in that it uses [Win32 simulated input API](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput) to elaboratively feed the text into the currently active window, character by character, as though it was typed by a person.
+When it comes to pasting text, **DevComrade** is different from many similar utilities (e.g., from the still-excellent [Puretext](https://stevemiller.net/puretext/)) in how it uses [Win32 simulated input API](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput) to elaboratively feed the text into the currently active window, character by character, as though it was typed by a person.
 For example, it works well with Google's [Secure Shell App Chrome extension](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en).

 **DevComrade** is a free and open-source software licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 It's built with [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.302-windows-x64-installer) and uses Windows Forms for its very simple, context-menu-style UI.